GenericMappingTools/pygmt/doc/install.rst

     pip install git+https://github.com/GenericMappingTools/pygmt.git#egg=pygmt

-Run the above command again to upgrade the latest development.
+Run the above command again to upgrade to the latest development version.

 Any of the above methods (conda/pip) should allow you to use the PyGMT package from Python.